 Investments are included in the Financial Statements at market value and associated realised and unrealised gains and losses are shown in the Statement of Financial Activities.
+Unlisted investments, which comprise the investment in TLM Trading Limited, are stated at fair value which is calculated as the net assets of the company.
 All income from investments is shown on an accrued basis and used for the furtherance of the Mission's work.